sylikc/jpegview/readme.txt

 New features:
 - Lossless JPEG transformations integrated into JPEGView.
 The jpegtran.exe application is no longer part of the distribution of JPEGView.
 - Keymap.txt now also supports to remap mouse buttons to commands.
+- New INI file setting: 'SingleInstance'.
+Set to true to open all images in one single instance (window) of JPEGView.
 - New INI file setting: 'ShowBottomPanel'.
 Set to false to disable showing the bottom panel when hovering with the mouse on bottom part of window/screen.
   Default is true (as before, was not configurable).